NhanGiaHuy/tron_project/README.md

 * YOUR USERNAME SHOULD BE ' root ' AND NO PASSWORD

-* Or modify the Database() in the code to match your creditential *(You can import the Project to Eclipse (Import > Existing Maven Project))*

-* In Eclipse the game is launched by Running the Main file.

 * If the Database is not imported correctly the game will freeze at the end of the party.

+* Or modify the Database Class in order to match your personal creditential

+* You can import the Project *(/LIVRABLES/MAVEN_PROJECT/tron)* to Eclipse *(Import > Existing Maven Project)*)

+* The game is launched by running the Main file.

-* You can Launch the JAR of your choice in function of the difficulty.
+* You can Launch the JAR of your choice in /LIVRABLES/JAR_EXECUTABLES

 * Red Player is controlled by UP, DOWN, LEFT, RIGHT keys